sportstalk247/sdk-javascript/README.md

 # Sportstalk 247 Javascript SDK
 My using this SDK you agree to the license located in LICENSE.md

-## STATUS: BETA
+## STATUS: STABLE BETA
-This SDK is under active development and improvement.
+This SDK is used in production successfully and is considered stable.
+At the same time, the SDK is under active development and improvement.
 We are also very open to feedback if you experience pain points while using the SDK.

 ## GETTING STARTED: Setting up the SDK
 #### Install via NPM
 ```